Taxes are the most significant expense for you as a business owner and as a private person alike.

 Here’s how it goes: Alice employee earns $100,000 per year, pays 45% taxes to end up with $55,000.
 After consumption and living expenses, she has only $10,000 left to be invested in the stock market earning 7% per year or so.

-While this is a solid strategy, the small numbers involved cannot build wealth fast.
+While this is a solid strategy that can make her a millionnaire over a lifetime, the small numbers involved cannot build wealth fast.

 Let’s have a look at what business owner Bob can do differently:

 Bob also earns $100,000 but he reinvests $50,000 into his business by hiring an employee that improves the efficiency of his business system.
 Bob calculates that the return on investment (ROI) will be 50% in one year.
 So, if Bob spends $1 in one year, he earns back $1.5 in the next year.